-In order to give opportunity for many students to participate in an activity and in order to lend opportunity for students to select from a diversity of activities, the college encourages the development of clubs representing a variety of interests.
+In order to give opportunity for many students to participate in an activity and in order to provide opportunities for students to select from a diversity of activities, the college encourages the development of clubs representing a variety of interests.
 Clubs and organizations shall be established and governed in accordance with the provisions and guidance of the advisor of the club or organization, and the approval of the recommendations by the administration.
+Students who are interested in forming a club should contact the Student Government Association advisor.